Special Numbers supports the use of multiple profiles. Using profiles you can:

 To export as an email attachment, tap Export Profile, select the option Use Email, add a recipient to the partially completed email, and tap Send.
 To import from an email attachment, tap the attachment in the Mail app, and select Copy to Special Numbers.

 This is an alternative to AirDrop (see below), and works even for older devices that don't support AirDrop.
 To transfer a profile directly between two devices, the devices must be physically close to each other, and either (a) have Wi-Fi enabled and be connected to the same Wi-Fi network, or (b) have Bluetooth enabled.
 Alternatively, if both devices have a Lightning connector (as opposed to the older 30-pin connector), and are not connected to a Wi-Fi network, but have Wi-Fi turned on, this will still work.
 Use the Settings app to turn these on as necessary, before trying to export and import.
+In the case of Wi-Fi, profiles can also be transferred between Special Numbers on iOS and Special Numbers on Android.

 Tap Export Profile on the sending device, Import Profile on the receiving device, and then tap Use Bluetooth or Wi-Fi on both.
 Each device will prompt you to allow a connection with the other.
 Once the data has all been transferred, you will be asked to confirm importing it into the app on the destination device.